Mon. Sep 25th, 2023

 It is delivered through – Trust, Safety & Relaxation; Sound Vibrations; Physical Activity & Creative Social Interaction – rather than CBT (Cognitive Behaviour Therapy).
 The principle of its approach is different from most ‘therapeutic approaches’; in that it initially approaches stress and trauma as a non-cognitive phenomena (we don’t seek to ‘overcome’ by thinking and talking about problems).
 We approach them as aspects of our autonomic nervous system (we seek to overcome them by activating the ‘vagal nerve’).

-More specifically we seek to activate the parasympathetic nervous system of a person, rather than their sympathetic nervous system) – read on . . .
+More specifically we seek to activate the parasympathetic nervous system of a person, rather than their sympathetic nervous system) – furthermore, staff can be trained to support others in multiple locations . . .

 Emotional Coaching